daniel-rovilla/Financial_Modeling/Main Projects/Retirement Model/README.md

 - Adding Scenario Analysis to Retirement Model.ipynb
 - Adding Sensitivity Analysis to Retirement Model.ipynb

-> Note: With the last Conda update, the library `SensitivityAnalyzer`from the package `sensitivity` is having some issues.
+> Note: With the last Conda update, the library `SensitivityAnalyzer` from the package `sensitivity`, is having some issues.
 This will affect the "Adding Sensitivity Analysis to Retirement Model" notebook.
 Had notified the package developer about this, should be fixed soon.